 Healthcare is one of the fastest-growing industries in the United States.
 Healthcare workers and professionals are often exposed to several serious health and safety hazards that need to be addressed in a timely manner.
 In this blog, we’ll share insights and workplace safety tips for healthcare professionals to avoid infection and injury.

-Although it is almost impossible to eliminate the risk of workplace-related or occupational injuries, you can reduce the risk and avoid them altogether by following these six tips.
+Although it is almost impossible to eliminate the risk of workplace-related or occupational injuries, you can reduce the risk and avoid them altogether by following these five tips.

 Tip #1 Understanding the Risk of Common Health Hazards